-- A total of six rock samples were taken from the Torridonian sandstones in NW Scotland (Fig. 1).
-Three samples were taken from three different road-cuttings of known age to calibrate the values of μ and $\overline{\sigma}\varphi_0$: ROAD01 (0.01 a), ROAD02 (57 a; Fig. S1a), ROAD03 (44 a; Fig. S1b).
-Three further samples were taken from flat-topped, angular boulders that were part of the Beinn Alligin rock avalanche deposit: BALL01, BALL02 and BALL03 (Fig. 1D).
-Portions of the original boulder or bedrock sample were collected in the field in daylight and immediately placed into opaque, black sample bags.
-All samples were taken from surfaces perpendicular to incoming sunlight to ensure that the daylight irradiation geometry was similar between calibration and dating samples (cf. Gliganic et al. 2019). - 4.1 Luminescence measurements - To calculate the environmental dose-rate throughout burial for each sample (Table 1), U, Th and K concentrations were measured for ca. 80 g of crushed bulk sample using high-resolution gamma spectrometry.
-Internal dose-rates were calculated assuming an internal K-content of 10 ± 2 % (Smedley et al. 2012) and internal U and Th concentrations of 0.3 ± 0.1 ppm and 1.7 ± 0.4 ppm (Smedley and Pearce, 2016), in addition to the measured average grain sizes for each sample.
+- A total of six rock samples were taken from the Torridonian sandstones in NW Scotland (Fig. 2).
+Three samples were taken from three different road-cuttings of known age to calibrate values of μ and $\overline{\sigma\varphi_0}$: ROAD01 (0.01 a), ROAD02 (57 a), ROAD03 (44 a).
+Three further samples were taken from flat-topped, angular boulders that were part of the Beinn Alligin rock avalanche deposit: BALL01, BALL02 and BALL03.
+Samples were collected in daylight and immediately placed into opaque, black sample bags.
+All samples were taken from surfaces perpendicular to incoming sunlight to ensure that the daylight irradiation geometry was similar between calibration and dating samples (cf. Gliganic et al. 2019). - 159 4.1 Luminescence measurements - To calculate the environmental dose-rate throughout burial for each sample (Table 1), U, Th and K concentrations were measured for ca. 80 g of crushed bulk sample using high-resolution gamma spectrometry.
+Internal dose-rates were calculated using measured average grain sizes for each sample.
 Cosmic dose-rates were calculated after Prescott and Hutton (1994).
 For measuring the luminescence depth profiles, sample preparation was performed under subdued-red lighting conditions to prevent contamination of the luminescence signal.
 Rock cores ~7 mm in diameter and up to 20 mm long were drilled into the rock surface using an Axminster bench-top, pillar drill equipped with a water-cooled, diamond-tipped drillbit (~9 mm diameter).
 Each core was sliced at a thickness of ~0.7 mm using a Buehler IsoMet low-speed saw equipped with a water-cooled, 0.3 mm diameter diamond-tipped wafer blade.
 All slices were then mounted in stainless steel cups for luminescence measurements.

 Luminescence measurements were performed on a Risø TL/OSL reader (TL-DA-15) with a 90 Sr/ 90 Y beta irradiation source.
 Heating was performed at 1°C/s and the rock slices were held at the stimulation temperature (i.e. 50, 150 and 225°C) for 60 s prior to IR stimulation to ensure all of the disc was at temperature before stimulating (cf. Jenkins et al. 2018).
 IRSL signals were detected in blue wavelengths using a photo-multiplier tube fitted with Schott BG-39 (2 mm thickness) and Corning 7-59 (2 mm thickness) filters.
-A MET-post-IR IRSL sequence (Table S1) was used to determine IRSL signals at three different temperatures (50, 150 and 225°C) successively, hereafter termed the IR50, pIRIR150 and pIRIR225 signals.
-Luminescence depth profiles were determined for each core by measuring the natural signal (L_n) normalised using the signal measured in response to a 53 Gy test-dose (T_n), hereafter termed the L_n/T_n signal.
+A MET-post-IR IRSL sequence (Table S1) was used to determine IRSL signals at three different temperatures (50, 150 and 225°C) simultaneously, hereafter termed the IR50, pIRIR150 and pIRIR225 signals.
+OSL depth profiles were determined for each core by measuring the natural signal (L_n) normalised using the signal measured in response to a 53 Gy test-dose (T_n), hereafter termed the L_n/T_n signal.
 The IRSL signal was determined by subtracting the background signal (final 20 s, 40 channels) from the initial signal (0 - 3.5 s, 7 channels).
 The large test-dose (53 Gy) was used to reduce the impact of thermal transfer/incomplete resetting of the IRSL signal between measurements (after Liu et al. 2016).